fesplugas/nix-notes/README.md

 - [Homebrew](https://brew.sh)
 - [ASDF](https://github.com/asdf-vm/asdf) + Multiple Plugins

 I wanted to something different to manage my development environment but with some constraints.
 The new tool should be fast and reproducible.

-Nix was under my radar for some time but as it had and still have an "incredibly steep learning curve" I was postponing the adoption.
+Nix had been under my radar for some time but as it had and still has an "incredibly steep learning curve" I was postponing the adoption.

+Here are my notes about how I use it.

 ## Install Nix and Some Global Packages